 Also, keep in mind that you will be responsible for a $20 copay per visit.

-There are several dental plans available.
+There are also several other dental plans available.
 You can find information about these dental options (including premiums and how to enroll) in a dental resource packet offered through Vaden.
 To obtain a packet, stop by the Vaden Insurance Office on the first floor of the Vaden Health Center or submit your name and mailing address in a HelpSU ticket and the packet will be mailed to you.

 The Vaden Insurance Office maintains a list of local dentists who have agreed to treat Stanford students at a discount.
 The discounts are not associated with dental insurance.